Jair Jurrjens: Guerreros de Oaxaca

 On December 20, 2019, Jurrjens signed with the Algodoneros de Unión Laguna of the Mexican League for the 2020 season.
 Jurrjens did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 He later became a free agent.

 On June 7, 2021, Jurrjens signed with the Guerreros de Oaxaca of the Mexican League.
 He made 7 starts, going 3–1 with a 4.26 ERA and 25 strikeouts in 38 innings.
 Jurrjens became a free agent following the season.

 Acereros de Monclova

 On May 17, 2022, Jurrjens signed with the Saraperos de Saltillo of the Mexican League.
-However, he was released on May 25, without making an official appearance for the team.
+However, he was released on May 25, without pitching in a game for the team.
 On July 1, Jurrjens signed with the Acereros de Monclova of the Mexican League.
 He made one scoreless appearance for Monclova and became a free agent following the season.